Two-step orthogonal-state-based protocol of quantum secure direct communication with the help of order-rearrangement technique: Towards a two-particle orthogonal-state based protocol

 The tolerable error rate is computed as:

-the smallest error for which $I_B$ just exceeds $\chi$.
+the smallest error for which $\chi$ just exceeds $I_B$.
 It may be considered as the problem of minimizing $e$ subject to the constraint that Eve's information has zero excess over Bob's.
-Numerically, this is obtained as the points along the `cliff' in the binary map depicted in Fig. \ref{fig:errorrate} A. Multiplying this with the error map produces a corresponding `error cliff'.
-The required $e_{0}$ is obtained as the minimum $e$ along this cliff.
-For the considered model, we found the tolerable error rate $e_{0}=26.7\%$, as seen in Figure \ref{fig:errorrate} B. This rather large tolerance is obviously due to the limited power of Eve's attack here.
+Numerically, applying the criterion (\ref{eq:cliff}) to the information-vs-disturbance trade-off data in Figures \ref{fig:BobEvesInfo}, we found the tolerable error rate $e_{0}=26.7\%$, as plotted in Figure \ref{fig:errorrate}.
+This rather large tolerance can be attributed to the limited power of Eve's attack here.

-A similar analysis can be done for PP and CL, which yield tolerable error rates to be about 25\% and for DLL, about 26\%.
-Thus none of protocols offers, from the perspective of security against single-qubit attacks, an especial advantage over the others.
-It is an interesting question whether this remains true for more general attacks.